Robert Lindsey (journalist)

-Robert Lindsey (born January 4, 1935) is a journalist and author of several true crime books, including The Falcon and the Snowman: A True Story of Friendship and Espionage (1979) and A Gathering of Saints: A True Story of Money, Murder and Deceit (1988).
+Robert Hughes Lindsey Jr. (January 4, 1935 – December 19, 2025) was an American journalist and author of several true crime books, including The Falcon and the Snowman: A True Story of Friendship and Espionage (1979) and A Gathering of Saints: A True Story of Money, Murder and Deceit (1988).

-Background
+Early life and education

-Lindsey was born in Glendale, California, in 1935 and raised in Inglewood.
+Lindsey was born in Glendale, California, on December 19, 1935, and raised in Inglewood.
 In the 1950s, Lindsey attended San Jose State College with the dream of majoring in Journalism.
+He received a Bachelor's Degree in History from San Jose State College in 1956.

+Career

-He eventually received a Bachelor's Degree in History from San Jose State College in 1956.
-Upon graduation he began working at the San Jose Mercury-News as a reporter.
-In the 1970s, Lindsey relocated to Los Angeles and became the Los Angeles bureau chief for The New York Times.
+Upon graduation from college, Lindsey began working at the San Jose Mercury-News as a reporter.
+In the 1970s, he relocated to Los Angeles and became the Los Angeles bureau chief for The New York Times.
+He retired in 1988 as The Times chief West Coast correspondent, based in San Francisco.
+A former executive editor of the Times, A.M.
+Rosenthal, said Lindsey was “one of the best reporters the Times has had in years and years.”

-Writing
+In the late 1980s, Lindsey began working with Marlon Brando, who had hired him to help with Brando's autobiography, and with Ronald Reagan, at the request of an editor at Simon & Schuster, which published Reagan's autobiography in 1990.

+Lindsey's papers from 1950 through 1999 are stored in the Archives and Special Collections of the California State University, Monterey Bay.

+Notable works

 The Falcon and the Snowman

 In 1977, Lindsey began chronicling the story of Christopher John Boyce and Andrew Daulton Lee, who were both convicted of selling information to the Soviets.
 The Falcon and the Snowman was eventually published in 1979 and in 1980 he received the Edgar Allan Poe Award for best non-fiction crime book.
 In 1983, the sequel, The Flight of the Falcon: The True Story of the Escape and Manhunt for America's Most Wanted Spy, was released; it chronicled Boyce's escape from federal prison and subsequent bank robbing spree.
 The Falcon and the Snowman was optioned for a film and was subsequently made into a film of the same name, released in January 1985.

+The Falcon and the Snowman won the Edgar Allan Poe Award for Best Fact Crime in 1980.